webgme/webgme/src/client/isis-ui-components/simpleDialog/docs/readme.md

-`$simpleDialog` is a service for quick creation of confirm dialogs.
+`simpleDialog` is a service for quick creation of confirm dialogs.
 It is a wrapper around [Bootstrap modals](http://angular-ui.github.io/bootstrap) and inherits all of its options.

 The dialog creation is invoked through the `open(options)` method.